Anatoly Dyatlov: In media

-Dyatlov was portrayed by Igor Slavinskiy in the 2004 series Zero Hour: Disaster At Chernobyl, by Roger Alborough in 2006 BBC production Surviving Disaster: Chernobyl Nuclear Disaster and by Paul Ritter in the 2019 HBO miniseries Chernobyl.
+Dyatlov has been depicted several times in dramatization of the disaster and its aftermath.
+He has been portrayed by Igor Slavinskiy in the 2004 series Zero Hour: Disaster At Chernobyl, by Roger Alborough in the 2006 BBC production Surviving Disaster: Chernobyl Nuclear Disaster and by Paul Ritter in the 2019 HBO miniseries Chernobyl.

 Dyatlov's memoirs were recorded in 1994, a year before his death.
 The recording was made by an unknown operator and appeared on YouTube in 2016.
 A version with English subtitles was provided in 2019.